Making a Will

 - Stocks or shares

 - Property or land

 Probate won’t be granted until some or all of any inheritance tax that is due on the estate has been paid.

-A charging clause in place of a solicitor would allow your executors to employ a professional solicitor or company to undertake those parts of the probate process that they do not want to deal with, or have insufficient knowledge to deal with.
+Instead of appointing a solicitor as an executor or trustee, a charging clause would allow your executors to employ a professional solicitor or company to undertake those parts of the probate process that they do not want to deal with, or have insufficient knowledge to deal with.
 A charging clause will allow the executors to take the charges of the solicitor or company from the estate rather than paying the fees themselves.